FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 If we book a 2.5-hour tour, can we extend it?

 Yes.
 You can decide during the tour, once you assess endurance, weather, budget, and your comfort level with me.
-(That's assuming I don't have another obligation.)
+(That's assuming I don't have another obligation afterward.)

 Can you combine a religious Jewish neighborhood and a trendy neighborhood?

 Yes, but not in 2.5 hours, unless you're focusing only on Williamsburg or Crown Heights, both of which are large neighborhoods with a religious Jewish segment.
 Otherwise, I recommend the 3-hour Brooklyn 101 tour with either an extension to Jewish Crown Heights (+ at least 1 hour) within the tour or, at the end, an extension to Jewish Williamsburg (+ at least 1.5 hours).
-We can even do both.
+We can even do both, which adds more time.
 Please note that "Jewish neighborhoods" are not all the same!

 Can you do an "ethnic neighborhoods" tour?